santifo/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/Single_cell_module.md

 **Figure 9.** Heatmap showing the most contributing features in PCs 1 to 3 and the gene expression in the top 500 most variable cells (positive and negative)

-### Plotting the variation in each PCA: Jackstraw and Elbowplot
+## Determine the 'dimentionality' of the dataset <a name='dimentionality'></a>

-Principal component analysis (PCA) is a fundamental dimension reduction technique in analyzing single-cell genomic data.
-It maps the cells with high-dimensional and noisy genomic information to a low-dimensional and denoised principal component space.
 The principal components (PCs) are then used to group cells into clusters.
 The number of PCs plays a critical role in downstream analyses.
 With too many PCs, PCs with the smallest variations may represent the noise in the data and dilute the signal.
 With too few PCs, the essential information in the data may not be captured.
 An optimal number of PCs should keep the essential information in the data while filtering out as much noise as possible.

 It's possible to use JackStraw to randomly permute data in 1% chunks.
 Here with 100 replicates and for 100 PCs.
-However, for these data it's too slow for this tutorial.
+However, it's too slow for this tutorial.

 ```R
 DefaultAssay(day2somules) <- "RNA"